sam120528/sammdemo/README.md

 # sammdemo
-This is my first repository
+This is my first git repository
+Author- Sammridhi choudhary